cryostatio/cryostat-operator/docs/config.md

 ### Target Discovery Options

-If you wish to use only Cryostat's [Discovery Plugin API](https://github.com/cryostatio/cryostat-legacy/blob/main/docs/DISCOVERY_PLUGINS.md), set the property `spec.targetDiscoveryOptions.disableBuiltInDiscovery` to `true` to disable Cryostat's built-in discovery mechanisms.
+If you wish to use only Cryostat's Discovery Plugin API, set the property `spec.targetDiscoveryOptions.disableBuiltInDiscovery` to `true` to disable Cryostat's built-in discovery mechanisms.
+For more details, see the Discovery Plugin section in the [OpenAPI schema](https://github.com/cryostatio/cryostat/blob/main/schema/openapi.yaml).

 You may also change the list of port names and port numbers that Cryostat uses to discover compatible target Endpoints.
 By default it looks for ports with the name `jfr-jmx` or with the number `9091`.